- ESG Initiatives

 Good quality activities:

-We share information about how we deal with complaints and also useful information about measures against defects in manufacturing processes.
+We share information about how we deal with complaints and useful information about measures against defects in manufacturing processes, and strive to make corrections and improvements by using "Obeya" activities.
 We strive to make corrections and improvements while conducting "Obeya" activities.
 In these "Obeya" activities, top administrators, such as plant managers, gather with the people involved, from manufacturing, production technology, quality assurance, product development and so on.
 Cross-departmental meetings are held to promptly carry out practical activities through factor analysis and discussions of countermeasures.

 Production preparation activities: